AD-W99/Project-rock-paper-scissors/README.md

     3.3 Create a variable called roundResult that stores the result of playRound and variables playerScore and computerScore initialized to zero.

-    3.4 Create a while loop with an if statement that only exits when playRound doesn't return a tie.
+    3.4 Create a do while loop with an else statement (placed at the end of if else statement in next step) that only exits when playRound doesn't return a tie.

-    3.5 Create a ternary operator with the condition being if roundResult is equal to the player winning i.e. if (roundResult.substr(0,6) === "Player").
+    3.5 Create a if else statement with the condition being if roundResult is equal to the player winning i.e. if (roundResult.slice(0,6) === "Player").
 If true, increment variable playerScore by one.
-If false, increment variable computerScore by one.
+The else if condition is if (roundResult.slice(0, 8) === "Computer"); increment variable computerScore by one.

     3.6 Write an if statement that compares the value of playerScore and computerScore and declares the winner based on the higher value.